Li Lisan line: Cancelling the offensive

 The offensive ended with the Communists failing to achieve any its objectives and ended as strategic circumstances shifted.
 Even as the offensive began, Li's ability to support it began to erode.
-By late-July, the Soviets had setup a radio transmitter in Shanghai, eliminating much of the communications delay and Li's freedom of action.
+By late-July, the Soviets had set up a radio transmitter in Shanghai, eliminating much of the communications delay and Li's freedom of action.
 By late-August, Li could no longer ignore Soviet opposition to the urban uprising plan and he cancelled the attacks on Wuhan and Shanghai.
 By that time, Li's power of unilateral action was further reduced by the return of Zhou Enlai and Qu Qiubai to the party center.
 In mid-November, the party center received a Comintern letter accusing Li of ideological deviation and executing the offensive against Comintern directives.
 Li was practically removed from the party leadership in December when he was recalled to Moscow.

 The offensive also halted to prepare for the NRA's first encirclement campaign against the Jiangxi Soviet.
 The Communists learned of the NRA offensive from documents captured in Ji'an.